vaen0001-dot/High5/README.md

 - Confirm password → account created

 ### User Login
--Navigate to /login
+- Navigate to /login
 - Enter registered email and password
 - On success → redirected to chatbot

-## Chatbot Interaction
+### Chatbot Interaction
-- Type HR/IT/Finance queries like “leave application”, “financial claim”, “meeting room booking”
+- Ask: leave application, financial claim, meeting room booking, it equipment request, etc.
-- Get step-by-step guidance instantly
+- The bot returns step‑by‑step guidance
-- Say “quit” or “goodbye” → chatbot ends session and redirects to homepage
+- Say quit or goodbye → ends session & redirects to homepage

+## Security Notes
+- Passwords are hashed using Werkzeug (generate_password_hash / check_password_hash)
+- Sessions and flash messages use Flask’s secret key for production, set a strong key via env var and avoid committing secrets
+- Inputs are validated for email domain and password strength

+## Production Tips
+- Use a real secret key via env (e.g., FLASK_SECRET_KEY)
+- Serve behind a production WSGI server (e.g., Gunicorn) and reverse proxy
+- Consider migrating to PostgreSQL/MySQL for multi‑user scale and backups
+-
 ## Reflection on Challenges and Learnings
 ### Technical Challenges
 - **Database Management** – Structuring user authentication with SQLite